Image Source: POPSUGAR Photography / Maria del Rio

 Image Source: Gemma Cartwright

 All this came as a huge surprise to me.
 I didn't consider myself a pet person at all.
 I didn't get what all the fuss was about when my friends posted dozens of photos of their kittens on Facebook or colleagues brought their dogs into work.
 I cringed when people signed Christmas cards "Love Bob, Jane, and Fluffy".
 I've never been responsible for anything larger than a hamster before.
 My husband was the one who wanted a cat and I went along with it mostly because I knew how much it meant to him.
 But within hours of bringing her home, I realised what a wonderful addition to the family she was going to be, and how much she was going to help me to calm down.
+A year and a half late, I am a full-blown cat lady.
 I give all the cat fans in my life full authority to say "I told you so".

 Since Mina's been in my life, my anxiety levels have dropped to almost nothing.
 I am back to my "normal" levels of self-obsession and worry: probably more than most people, but at least I'm able to sleep at night.